MicrosoftLearning/mslearn-databricks/Instructions/Exercises/LA-05-Build-data-pipeline.md

     GROUP BY Report_Date;
      ```

-1. Select **Delta Live Tables** in the left sidebar and then select **Create Pipeline**.
+1. Select **Jobs & Pipelines** in the left sidebar and then select **ETL pipeline**.

 1. In the **Create pipeline** page, create a new pipeline with the following settings:
     - **Pipeline name**: `Covid Pipeline`
     - **Product edition**: Advanced
     - **Pipeline mode**: Triggered
-    - **Source code**: *Browse to your* Pipeline Notebook *notebook in the* Users/user@name *folder*.
+    - **Source code**: *Browse to your* Covid Pipeline Notebook *notebook in the* Users/user@name *folder*.
     - **Storage options**: Hive Metastore
     - **Storage location**: `dbfs:/pipelines/delta_lab`
     - **Target schema**: *Enter* `default`

 1. Select **Create** and then **Start**.
 Then wait for the pipeline to run (which may take some time).

-1. After the pipeline has successfully run, go back to the recent *Create a pipeline with Delta Live tables* notebook you created first, and run the following code in a new cell to verify that the files for all 3 new tables have been created in the specified storage location:
+1. After the pipeline has successfully run, go back to the recent *Data Ingestion and Exploration* notebook you created first, and run the following code in a new cell to verify that the files for all 3 new tables have been created in the specified storage location:

      ```python
     display(dbutils.fs.ls("dbfs:/pipelines/delta_lab/schemas/default/tables"))